Cooler Is Better :

 Co-Founder and CEO

 As CEO of Soctera, Austin handles all aspects of the company operations.
-He graduated with his Ph.D. from Cornell University in Electrical and Computer Engineering in 2021, and his bachelor's from the University of Notre Dame in Electrical Engineering in 2016.
+He graduated with his Ph.D. from Cornell University in Electrical and Computer Engineering in 2021, during which he co-founded Soctera.
+He earned his bachelor's from the University of Notre Dame in Electrical Engineering in 2016.
 Austin is a 2022 Activate Anywhere Fellow.

 Shankar Miller-Murthy